API Reference¶

 Connection.copy_from_query()

-.New in version 0.24.0.
+.Added in version 0.24.0.

-- coroutine copy_from_table(table_name, *, output, columns=None, schema_name=None, timeout=None, format=None, oids=None, delimiter=None, null=None, header=None, quote=None, escape=None, force_quote=None, encoding=None)[source]¶
+- async copy_from_table(table_name, *, output, columns=None, schema_name=None, timeout=None, format=None, oids=None, delimiter=None, null=None, header=None, quote=None, escape=None, force_quote=None, encoding=None)[source]

 Copy table contents to a file or file-like object.